-There are numerous strategies for eliminating anal fistula and not affecting faecal continence.
+There are numerous strategies to remove an anal fistula without compromising faecal continence.
 New surgical techniques are constantly being developed.
-Currently, none of these methods is fully satisfactory in every respect, with cure rates ranging from 30 to 70 percent.
+Currently, none of these methods is fully satisfactory in every respect, with published cure rates ranging from 0 to 80 per cent.

-With this technique, the gentle removal of anal fistula is achieved through the use of laser energy.
-The flexible, all-round radiating glass fibre probe is inserted into the fistula duct from the outside.
-Then the laser is slowly retracted.
+This technique attempts to gently remove the anal fistula by using laser energy.
+The flexible, all-round radiating fibre-optic probe is inserted into the fistula tract from the outside.
+Then the laser is slowly withdrawn.
 The inflammatory tissue is destroyed in a controlled manner and the fistula tract contracts.
 The anal gland that originally caused the fistula is inactivated.

 The fistula tract is not cut out, but simply freed from inflammatory tissue with a special brush.
 A conical implant with a circular anchoring plate made of collagen or a synthetic soluble material is then pulled through from the inside to the outside.
 The fistula tract is now filled with the implant.
 The anchoring plate is fixed to the sphincter muscle with seams.

 The first studies spoke of cure rates of up to 80 percent.
 Unfortunately, these hopes have not been confirmed either.
-Further studies found success rates of only 20 percent in some cases.
+Further studies found success rates of only < 20 per cent in some cases.
 Most proctologists no longer use this procedure.
-However, the biomaterials mentioned have a benefit in complicated reconstructions to strengthen the body's own tissue, for example in anal fistulas that extend from the anus to the vagina.
+Some manufacturers of such materials have also stopped producing the implants.

 Since ancient times the technique of a thread pulled through the anal fistula has been described, which is gradually tightened more tightly.
 The hope of severing the sphincter muscle in small steps and allowing the tissue behind the thread to heal immediately is not fulfilled in practice.
 Apart from that, the "cutting thread" is a painful procedure and should no longer be used.
 Good experiences with a thread impregnated with plant extracts (Ayurveda thread) have been reported from India.
 Details of the procedure and the composition of the thread coating were not disclosed.
 Therefore, other doctors could not gain any experience with this technique.